ccnmtl/compiled/content/articles/wagtailspace-us-event.md

 [U.S. Press Freedom Tracker](https://pressfreedomtracker.us).
-* Python developer Michael Harrison talked about how he set up [Wagtail as a headless CMS](https://www.youtube.com/watch?v=HZT14u6WwdY) for OpenStax ar Rice University.
+* Python developer Michael Harrison talked about how he set up [Wagtail as a headless CMS](https://www.youtube.com/watch?v=HZT14u6WwdY) for OpenStax at Rice University.
 My personal take: this is something very awesome that I know very little about, so I let Wikipedia explain what [headless CMS](https://en.wikipedia.org/wiki/Headless_CMS) is.
 * What type of Wagtail learner are you?
 Developer Dawn Wages explained the